 [10] Karl Popper’s translation in “Back to the Presocratics”

 These citations do not follow any of the standard style guidelines for cites.
 Nor, worse, do they provide enough information for someone to find what Popper wrote.
-DH gives the name of an essay without saying what it is (book, essay, TV show, what) or saying what book it can be found in.
+DH gives the name of an essay without saying what it is (book, essay, TV show, etc.) or saying what book it can be found in.
 DH elsewhere cites books and TV shows using the same format (quote marks around the title) that he here uses for citing an article within an unnamed book.
 In those cases, at least he’s giving an author and the overall title of the thing in question, so it’s less bad.
 Here he left out the name of the book he’s citing!

 DH even screws up referring to his own writing: